svancott/RedidIt/README.md

 Bloccit is an app that I built that's based on the fan fave Reddit, "*the front page of the internet*".

 Users can sign up and sign in to get access to all the topics.
-Then they can post on the the topic of their choosing, and just like at Reddit, the posts get up-votes and down-votes, with the highest voted posts displaying first.
+Then, they can post on the the topic of their choosing, and just like at Reddit, the posts get up-votes and down-votes, with the highest voted posts displaying first.

-Another ability users have it to comment on posts.
+Another ability users have is to comment on posts.
 Users can choose to *favorite* posts, and be notified by email when there are any new comments on those posts.

-Bloccit uses a ranking algorithm that's similar to Reddit's, making sure that the best and most popular posts display first, but decreasing slowly in rank over time.
+Bloccit uses a ranking algorithm that's similar to Reddit's, making sure that the best and most popular posts display first, but decrease slowly in rank over time.

-To keep the most popular current posts at the top, I made the ranking method as follows:
+To keep the most popular **current** posts at the top, I made the ranking method as follows:

 |class Post|
 |---|